 Be sure to set your Administrator password for your computer.
 If you leave the password blank, you are leaving your computer open to viruses and hackers!
 Learn how to change your Windows Password.

 - Be extremely wary of entering personal or financial information online.
 You will never receive an email from BC requesting your username or password.
 Learn more at: www.bc.edu/security

 - Consider how you're presenting yourself on Facebook and other social networking sites and configure your privacy settings accordingly.

 - Log into Agora Portal to review your privacy preferences and to provide your cell phone number so that the University can contact you in case of an emergency/crisis situation.
 Always keep your contact information current.

 Back up your computer

 To make sure you don't lose important files if your computer stops working, you should back up your computer on a regular basis.
-You can use an online service, such as CrashPlan, DropBox, or Carbonite.
+BC Google Drive offers you an unlimited amount of space to store files.
+Also, you can use an online service, such as Carbonite or DropBox.
 You might also consider purchasing a flashdrive or external hard drive.
-Also remember that BC Google Drive offers students 30 GB of space (combined with BC Gmail) to store files.
 Learn more at: www.bc.edu/backup.